 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-The statement containing the necessary information on conservation of energytechnology absorption and foreign exchange earnings and outgo is annexed herewith asAnnexure-F'.
+The statement containing the necessary information on conservation of energytechnology absorption and foreign exchange earnings and outgo is annexed herewith asAnnexure-D'.

-DISCLOSURES UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION& REDRESSAL) ACT 2013
+DISCLOSURES RELATING TO SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTIONPROHIBITION AND REDRESSAL) ACT 2013

-The Company has not received any complaint nor is any complaint pending at thebeginning or end of the financial year 2016-17.
+The Company has not received any complaint in respect of sexual harassment during thefinancial year 2020-2021 nor was any complaint pending at the beginning or end of thefinancial year 2020-2021.

 MANAGEMENT DISCUSSION AND ANALYSIS

-Management Discussion and Analysis of financial conditions and results of operations ofthe Company for the year under review as stipulated under Regulation 34 of the Securitiesand Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations2015 is given as a separate statement in this Annual Report from Page No. 20 to 25 andforms part of this Directors' Report.
+Management Discussion and Analysis of financial conditions and results of operations ofthe Company for the year under review as stipulated under Regulation 34 of the SEBIListing Regulations 2015 is given as a separate section in this Annual Report on Page No.34 to 47 and forms part of this Directors' Report.